ThomasAlban/kmpeek/README.md

 # kmpeek

 An in-progress 3D KMP editor for Mario Kart Wii, written in Rust using the [bevy](https://github.com/bevyengine/bevy) game engine.
+The goal is for it to be the ultimate KMP editor for Mario Kart Wii, taking inspiration from the good parts of others (such as [Lorenzi's](https://github.com/hlorenzi/kmp-editor), [KMP Cloud](https://wiki.tockdom.com/wiki/KMP_Cloud)).
 It is currently unusable as a KMP editor but hopefully will have its first release soon!

 ## How to build